More Manufacturing Work Returns to U.S. Shores

 That’s the case for Peerless Industries Inc., which decided in 2009 to buy equipment to make in-house its aluminum mounts that are used to fix flat-panel televisions to walls.
 The move followed nearly a decade of dealing with Chinese companies copying their products, said Michael Campagna, the company’s president and chief operating officer.

-To make the shift, Peerless moved in 2010 from Melrose Park to a bigger plant in Aurora and spent a year learning how to make the mounts.
+To make the shift, Peerless moved in 2010 from Melrose Park to a more giant plant in Aurora and spent a year learning how to make the mounts.
 The state helped with the move by pledging $2.9 million in training funds and tax credits over the next decade.
 The company promised Illinois it would retain 253 workers and create at least 85 full-time jobs.

 If sales rise to the point where the Aurora plant can’t meet demand, Campagna said he would expand the company’s manufacturing plant in Mexico rather than increase production in the U.S. or return to China.
 “China is not as competitive as it was 5 to 10 years ago,” he said, adding that Mexico, once again, seems more attractive.